benjaminion/upgrading-ethereum-book/src/book.md

 #### Conclusion

-As a reminder, [this](/part2/consensus/) is the sentence we are trying to understand in all its parts.
+Recall that [this](/part2/consensus/) is the sentence we are trying to understand in all its parts.

 > The Proof-of-Stake (PoS) Ethereum consensus protocol is constructed by applying the finality gadget Casper FFG on top of the fork choice rule LMD GHOST, a flavor of the Greedy Heaviest-Observed Sub-Tree (GHOST) rule which considers only each participant's most recent vote (Latest Message Driven, LMD).